JackSzwergold/Writing/memories/Going to My First Comic Convention and Getting Ripped Off.md

 But regardless of whatever comic I bought for my own enjoyment at the time, in the back of my mind the idea of “striking gold” and finding a comic that was worth something was ever present.
 More often than not, scoring a literal #1 issue of a comic was a theoretical ticket to smalltime wealth and fame.
 I mean, people paid good money for #1 issues of famous comics, right?
 So buying a #1 issue of almost anything was a good investment, right?

 Anyway, back in the spring of 1979 the original *Battlestar Galactica* was a semi big deal on TV (taking advantage of the *Star Wars* craze at the time) and the tie-in/cash-in comic book was a semi big deal as well.
 The first issue of that comic came out, but nobody I knew could score a copy.
-“It’s gotta be worth something!” friends would say, but none of us knew how much it was worth since we were just 10 or 11 years old at the time and didn’yt know much about price guides and such.
+“It’s gotta be worth something!” friends would say, but none of us knew how much it was worth since we were just 10 or 11 years old at the time and didn’t know much about price guides and such.

 So one day in the cafeteria—as we were all sitting around and talking about this, that and the other—someone chimed in and said, “Hey!
 You know what?
 Phillip has a copy of *Battlestar Galactica* #1!”
 And everyone’s eyes lit up.